islamsaimoon/docker-network-lab/README.md

 Docker brings several benefits that appeal to system and network engineers:

-- **Environment consistency** – Containers encapsulate the application, its libraries and dependencies so that it runs the same way on every host【328800923888573†L213-L221】.
+- **Environment consistency** – Containers encapsulate the application, its libraries and dependencies so that it runs the same way on every host.
 This reduces the “works on my machine” problem and makes collaboration smoother.
 - **Faster deployment and scaling** – Containers are lightweight and can be started or stopped quickly.
-Packaging applications in containers allows you to spin resources up or down without the overhead of a full OS, which leads to faster deployments and fewer outages【345673926201081†L285-L294】.
+Packaging applications in containers allows you to spin resources up or down without the overhead of a full OS, which leads to faster deployments and fewer outages.
 - **Service isolation** – Each container runs in its own isolated environment.
 If one service crashes or is compromised, it doesn’t take down the others.
-Isolation also makes it easier to roll out updates without disrupting the rest of the system【345673926201081†L285-L294】.
+Isolation also makes it easier to roll out updates without disrupting the rest of the system
 - **Portability and platform independence** – Containers can run on any host with Docker installed, whether that’s your laptop, a staging server or a production cluster.
 This portability makes migrations and multi‑cloud strategies easier.
 - **Built‑in service discovery** – Docker’s networking drivers provide DNS‑based service discovery within a network.
-Containers on the same network can reach each other by name without manual IP configuration【588612204273761†L123-L140】.
+Containers on the same network can reach each other by name without manual IP configuration.

 By combining these benefits, engineers can automate infrastructure, shorten feedback loops and build more robust systems.